francescomorandi-net/network-lab/Lab11 - Layer 2 Security/readme.md

 As part of the Layer 2 hardening process, all unused switch interfaces were administratively disabled and assigned to an unused VLAN (VLAN 99), reducing the attack surface and preventing unauthorized network access.
 #### Prerequisites
-Lab10 - Server and Relay Configuration
+Lab10 - DHCP Server and Relay Configuration

 ## Topology
 ![Lab 10 Topology](Lab10_DHCP_Server_and_Relay_Configuration.PNG)